nextbreakpoint/flink-k8s-toolbox/README.md

 # Flink Kubernetes Toolbox

-Flink Kubernetes Toolbox contains tools for managing Flink clusters and jobs on Kubernetes:
+Flink Kubernetes Toolbox is a CLI tool for deploying and managing Apache Flink on Kubernetes.

-- Flink Operator
+The toolbox provides a native command flinkctl which can be executed on any Linux or MacOS machine and from a Docker container.
+The command implements both client and server components which together represent a complete solution for operating Apache Flink on Kubernetes.

-    The Flink Operator is an implementation of the Kubernetes Operator pattern for managing Flink clusters and jobs.
+The command is based on the Kubernetes Operator Pattern, it implements a custom controller and it works with custom resources.
-    The operator uses a Custom Resource Definition to represent a cluster with a single job.
-    It detects changes of the custom resource and modifies the derived resources which constitute the cluster.
-    It takes care of creating savepoints periodically, monitoring the status of the job to detect a failure, restarting the job from the latest savepoint if needed, and rescaling the cluster when required.

-- Flink Operator CLI

-    The Flink Operator CLI provides an interface for controlling Flink clusters and jobs from a terminal.
-    It supports commands for creating or deleting clusters, starting or stopping clusters and jobs, rescaling clusters, getting metrics and other information about clusters and jobs.

 Main features:

-- Automatic creation of Supervisor process
+- Automatically manage separate supervisor for each cluster
-- Automatic creation of JobManager and TaskManagers
+- Automatically create or delete JobManagers and TaskManagers
-- Automatic creation of Kubernetes services
+- Automatically create or delete jobs in Flink server
+- Automatically recover from temporary failure
+- Automatically restart clusters or jobs when resource changed
+- Automatically create a savepoint before stopping clusters or jobs
+- Automatically recover from latest savepoint when restarting a job
+- Support scaling based on standard Kubernetes scaling interface
+- Support for deployment, cluster and job resources
 - Support for batch and stream jobs
-- Support for init containers and side containers for JobManager and TaskManagers
+- Support for init containers and side containers for JobManagers and TaskManagers
 - Support for mounted volumes (same as volumes in Pod specification)
 - Support for environment variables, including variables from ConfigMap or Secret
 - Support for resource requirements (for all components)